|Polish Tatra in late 1930s camouflage, with PKP Polish State Railways eagle emblem and additional coupling.|

 You can mail me with questions or comments.
 Corrections or photos are welcome.

-All photos and pictures remain the property of their owners, unless they are public domain.
+All photos and pictures remain the property of their owners.
 They are published in non-commercial educational and research purpose.